suneelasree/Neon/README.md

 3. Choose a region.
 4. Click the "Create Project" button.
 •	Expected Result: Project will be created with default version

+Scenario 4: Create a Project with No Region Selected
+•	Preconditions: User is on the project creation form.
+•	Steps:
+1. Enter a valid project name.
+2. Select a Postgres version.
+3. Do not choose any region.
+4. Click the "Create Project" button.
+•	Expected Result: Project will be created with default Region